SEA Aquarium Singapore Review & How to Go Guide

 SEA Aquarium Singapore Direction Board

-8. After you go down the escalator, follow the signboard of S.E.A.
-Aquarium.
+8. After you go down the escalator, follow the signboard of SEA Aquarium.
 Continue straight until you see the water fountain.

 Walkway to SEA Aquarium Singapore